battlesnake/git-doc/index.md

 `git rm` removes the file and also stages the change.
 You can also use `git mv` to move a file and stage the change.
-By telling Git that you've moved the file, we guarantee that Git won't thing that the new filename is a totally new file - so Git won't end up with two copies of the same data in its history.
+By telling Git that you've moved the file, we guarantee that Git won't think that the new filename is a totally new file - so Git won't end up with two copies of the same data in its history.
 Git is fairly smart though, and can often detect moves/renames even if the file has also been edited a little.
 This is useful as I always forget to use `git mv`...